Petstock logo

 Article Featured Image

-Sick Fish: Diagnosis and Treatment
+Caring for a Sick Fish: Diagnosis and Treatment

 CareHealth & Nutrition

 Please use this as a guide only.
-If you think your fish are sick, please reach out to your vet or feel free to speak to your friendly local PETstock team.
-Find out where your nearest PETstock store is with our Store Finder.
+If you think your fish are sick, please reach out to your vet or feel free to speak to your friendly local Petstock team.
+Find out where your nearest Petstock store is with our Store Finder.

-Do your research on the species and their requirements, particularly around things like tank size, preferred water temperature, food and equipment needed.
+Learn about the fish you buy, and do your research on the species and their requirements, particularly around things like tank size, preferred water temperature, food and equipment needed.

 Fish are very susceptible to stress, which can then weaken their immune system.
 To ensure you’re providing a low-stress environment for your underwater friends, all you need is regular maintenance and care.
 Here are some tips to start you off:

-• Clean and maintain your fish tank regularly
+Clean and maintain your fish tank regularly

-• Feed your fish what they need
+Feed your fish only what they need

-Over-feeding not only dirties the water but can also cause your fish to be sick.
+Overfeeding not only dirties the water but can also cause your fish to be sick.
 Additionally, ensure that you’re providing a nutritious and varied diet.

-• Ensure the tank is big enough
+Ensure your tank is big enough

-• Ensure your fish are compatible
+Ensure your fish are compatible

-• Monitor and maintain the water temperature
+Monitor and maintain water quality and temperature

+Make sure to test your water frequently, too.
 A lot of the stress associated with illness can start with incorrect water parameters.
 By testing regularly, you can prevent stress and illness rather than having to look for a cure.

 Article Image

-Take a good look at your fish and try to find symptoms of diseases.
 Fish can get both fungal and bacterial infections, and some of the symptoms of disease include:

 • Loss of appetite, or regurgitation of food eaten previously